funcx-faas/helm-chart/README.md

 docker run --rm -ti funcx/kube-endpoint:main /home/funcx/boot.sh funcx

+but how then did I get the token out?
 )

 You will be prompted to follow the authorization link and paste the resulting token into the console.
 Once you do that, funcx-endpoint will create a